hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/styles/theme-colors.md

     .btn-*
     .btn-outline-*

+## Button theme colours

+If you don't want the full map of `$theme-colors` applied to buttons, you can define a buttons specific map and pass it to the variable `$button-theme-colors`.
+The format is the same a the `&theme-colors` variable.

+This map of colours will then be used to generate the colour variants of the `.btn-*` and `.btn-outline-*` variants.

 ## Adding custom theme colors

 Custom colours can be added to this map, by defining your own `$theme-colors` map *before* importing `ember-skeleton-variables`.